Thailand starts stricter COVID-19 shutdown, but experts say not enough | Health

 Thailand starts stricter COVID-19 shutdown, but experts say not enough

 Thailand's government slapped restrictions on travel from India on Monday over concerns of imported coronavirus cases and closed more venues in Bangkok, even as it came under fire for not doing enough to contain a spike in infections.
-The government has ordered parks, gyms, cinemas, and day-care centers in its capital, the epicenter of the latest wave of infections, to shut from April 26 until May 9.
+The government has ordered parks, gyms, cinemas and day-care centres in its capital, the epicentre of the latest wave of infections, to shut from April 26 until May 9.

-It has also introduced a 20,000 baht ($635) fine for not wearing masks in public.
+It has also introduced a fine of up to 20,000 baht ($635) for not wearing masks in public, with even the prime minister falling foul of mask-wearing rules.
 But unlike last year, malls and restaurants have been allowed to operate with earlier closing times, fuelling concerns this could quickly lead to more infection clusters and prompting calls for the resignation of the country's health minister.

 Thailand has managed to keep its caseload lower than many countries, but the latest outbreak has resulted in 57,508 infections and 148 deaths in just under 30 days.
 It reported 2,048 new cases on Monday, of which 901 were in Bangkok.
 "They shouldn't wait until there is a new outbreak to come up with regulations," said Ungkana Kesornphud, who owns a massage shop in Bangkok.